rmsk2/6502profiler/README.md

 The file names in this file are interpreted relative to the directory specified by the `AcmeTestDir` configuration entry.

 Here an example for a test driver and a test script.
 Let's say we want to test the subroutine `simpleLoop` defined in `test_loop.a` in the source directory.
-This routine is exepcted to copy a four byte vector stored at the load addres plus three bytes to the memory starting a the load address plus seven bytes.
+This routine is expected to copy a four byte vector stored at the load addres plus three bytes to the memory starting a the load address plus seven bytes.
 The test driver looks as follows and is stored as `test1.a` in the test directory.

 ```